Wan Kuok-koi

-Wan Kuok-koi (尹國駒; born 1955), popularly known as Broken Tooth Koi (崩牙駒), is a "businessman" and former leader of the Macau branch of the 14K triad, considered Chinese mafia.
+Wan Kuok-koi (尹國駒; born 1955), popularly known as Broken Tooth Koi (崩牙駒), is a former leader of the Macau branch of the 14K triad.
 He was released after about 14 years in prison in December 2012.
 In the years since, he has reportedly been involved in illicit gambling and online fraud factories in Myanmar, associated with illicit drug production and transnational organized crime groups operating in and around the Golden Triangle in Southeast Asia.
 In December 2020, the U.S. sanctioned Wan under the Global Magnitsky Act.